fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 HTTP Code 409: The supplied container overlaps with a different existing container
 ----------------------------------------------------------------------------------

-This message means that OMF North is attempting to create a new PI Point but a point with the same name exists with a different configuration.
+This message means that OMF North is attempting to create a new PI Point but a point with the same name already exists with a different configuration.
 There is a procedure for repairing the PI Points if this occurs.
 The context in which this message appears differs between configurations with Complex Types and Linked Types.
 In both cases, the list of messages ends with "*Processing cannot continue until data archive errors are corrected.*"